HMCS Georgian: Design and description

 A British design, the Bangor-class minesweepers were smaller than the preceding Halcyon-class minesweepers in British service, but larger than the Fundy class in Canadian service.
 They came in two versions powered by different engines; those with a diesel engines and those with vertical triple-expansion steam engines.
 Georgian was of the latter design and was larger than her diesel-engined cousins.
 Georgian was 180 ft long overall, had a beam of 28 ft 6 in and a draught of 9 ft 9 in.
 The minesweeper had a displacement of 672 LT.
 She had a complement of 6 officers and 77 enlisted.

 Georgian had two vertical triple-expansion steam engines, each driving one shaft, using steam provided by two Admiralty three-drum boilers.
 The engines produced a total of 2400 ihp and gave a maximum speed of 16.5 kn.
 The minesweeper could carry a maximum of 150 LT of fuel oil.

 The minesweeper was armed initially with a single quick-firing (QF) 4 in/40 caliber Mk IV gun mounted forward that was later replaced with a single QF 3 in 20 cwt gun mounted forward.
 The ship was also fitted with a QF 2-pounder Mark VIII aft and was eventually fitted with single-mounted QF 20 mm Oerlikon guns on the bridge wings.
 Georgian had her 2-pounder gun replaced with a powered twin 20 mm mount in preparation for duties associated with the invasion of Normandy.
 Those ships assigned to convoy duty were armed with two depth charge launchers and four chutes to deploy their 40 depth charges.

 Operational history

 The minesweeper was ordered as part of the 1939–1940 construction programme.
-The ship's keel was laid down on 10 October 1940 by Dufferin Shipbuiding at their yard in Toronto, Ontario.
+The ship's keel was laid down on 10 October 1940 by Dufferin Shipbuilding at their yard in Toronto, Ontario.
 Georgian was launched on 28 January 1941 and commissioned into the Royal Canadian Navy on 23 September 1941 at Toronto.